You are not broken. You are still running the version of yourself that got you here.

 Pillar Two · Dosing

 Dose is matched to the person, the intention, and the day.
-Not maximized.
-Not guessed.
 The goal is the smallest dose that allows the work to happen.
 More is not deeper.
 More is just more.

 Pillar Three · A Guide Who Has Done the Work

 A guide who has only read the literature is not a guide.
 What holds you through the difficult passages is the work the guide has done on themselves.
-The guide is not above the work.
-The guide is in it, ahead of you on the same path.
+Ahead of you on the same path, not above it.

 Pillar Four · Set and Setting

 Set is what you bring in.
 Setting is what holds you.
 Most of what goes wrong in psychedelic experiences goes wrong here, not in pharmacology.
-The preparation arc and the retreat day design are built around this pillar.
+The preparation arc and the day itself are engineered around this.

 The container is what makes the work hold.